interdroid/interdroid-swan-tools/README.txt

-** ContextDroid Tools **
+** SWAN Tools **
 ------------------------

-ContextDroid is a framework which makes it easy to build context aware applications for the Android platform.
-This project contains tools for developing with ContextDroid.
+SWAN is a framework which makes it easy to build context aware applications for the Android platform.
+This project contains tools for developing with SWAN.

-What is ContextDroid?
+What is SWAN?
 ---------------------

 This project aims to make it easy to build context aware applications.
 The goal is to make it easy to make applications which take advantage of context in powerful and new ways while also minimizing energy consumption.
 Smartphones have the power to dramatically change our lives and context holds the key to unlocking that power.

 Contact: